 MSIOD MSIO DDRIO

 - LVTTL -

 - LVCMOS33 -

-- PCI -
+- PCI

 - LVPECL (Input ONLY) -

 - LVDS33 -

 LVCMOS12 LVCMOS12 LVCMOS12

 LVCMOS15 LVCMOS15 LVCMOS15

 LVCMOS18 LVCMOS18 LVCMOS18

 LVCMOS25 LVCMOS25 LVCMOS25

 SSTL2I SSTL2I SSTL2I (DDR1)

 - STL2II SSTL2II (DDR1)

 SSTL18I SSTL18I SSTL18I (DDR2)

 - SSTL18II SSTL18II (DDR2)

 HSTLI HSTLI HSTLI

-- - HSTLII
+- HSTLII

-- - SSTL15I (DDR3)
+- SSTL15I (DDR3)

-- - SSTL15II (DDR3)
+- SSTL15II (DDR3)

-- - LPDDRI
+- LPDDRI

-- - LPDDRII
+- LPDDRII

 LVDS LVDS -

-RSDS RSDS -
+RSDS RSDS

 MINILVDS MINILVDS -

 BUSLVDS (Input ONLY) BUSLVDS -

 MLVDS (Input ONLY) MLVDS -

-I/O standards support for single and differential I/Os is shown in the table below.
+I/O standards support for single and differential I/Os is shown in the following table.

-Value Single Differential Description LVTTL х - (Low-Voltage TTL) A general purpose standard (EIA/ JESDSA) for 3.3 V applications.
-It uses an LVTTL input buffer and a push-pull output buffer.
-LVCMOS33 х - (Low-Voltage CMOS for 3.3 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 3.3 V applications.
-LVCMOS25 х - (Low-Voltage CMOS for 2.5 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 2.5 V applications.
-LVCMOS18 Х - (Low-Voltage CMOS for 1.8 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.8 V applications.
+Value Single Differential Description LVTTL × (Low-Voltage TTL) A general purpose standard (EIA/ JESDSA) for 3.3 V applications.
+It uses an LVTTL input buffer and a push- pull output buffer.
+LVCMOS33 X - (Low-Voltage CMOS for 3.3 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 3.3 V applications.
+LVCMOS25 X (Low-Voltage CMOS for 2.5 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 2.5 V applications.
+LVCMOS18 X (Low-Voltage CMOS for 1.8 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.8 V applications.
 It uses a 3.3 V-tolerant CMOS input buffer and a push-pull output buffer.
-LVCMOS15 X - (Low-Voltage CMOS for 1.5 volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.5 V applications.
+LVCMOS15 X (Low-Voltage CMOS for 1.5 volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.5 V applications.
 It uses a 3.3 V-tolerant CMOS input buffer and a push-pull output buffer.
 LVCMOS12 Х - (Low-Voltage CMOS for 1.2 volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.2 V applications.
 LVDS X A moderate-speed differential signaling system, in which the transmitter generates two different voltages which are compared at the receiver.
 It requires that one data bit be carried through two signal lines; therefore, you need two pins per input or output.
 It also requires an external resistor termination.
-The voltage swing between these two signal lines is approximately 350mV (millivolts).
+The voltage swing between these two signal lines is approximately 350 mV (millivolts).
 LVDS33 Х LVDS for 3.3 V BUSLVDS Х 2.5 V BUSLVDS MLVDS Х MINILVDS Х RSDS Х LVPECL (only for inputs) X PECL is another differential I/O standard.
 It requires that one data bit is carried through two signal lines; therefore, two pins are needed per input or output.
 It also requires an external resistor termination.
-The voltage swing between these two signal lines is approximately 850mV.
-When the power supply is +3.3 V, it is commonly referred to as low-voltage PECL (LVPECL).
+The voltage swing between these two signal lines is approximately 850 mV.
+When the power supply is 3.3 V, it is commonly referred to as low-voltage PECL (LVPECL).
+PCI (Peripheral Component Interface) Specifies support for both 33 MHz and 66 MHz PCI bus applications.
+It uses an LVTTL input buffer and a push-pull output buffer.
+With the aid of an external resistor, this I/O standard can be 5 V- compliant for most families.